CzakoiLevente/Docker-Compose/README.md

 #### Tech spec

   - DB can store and retrieve stored data after rebuilding a container
   - validation used in HTML and BackEnd
+  (due to discrepancy in NodeJS versions in Docker, the validation functions are implemented in `server.js`)